USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/functions.md

 </div>
 </div>

-#### Shell functions handle arguments and errors
+### *Functions handle arguments and errors*

-Unlike aliases, which act as simple command shortcuts, shell functions excel in handling arguments, executing conditional logic and managing errors.
+Unlike [aliases](/computing-skills/command-line/cli-interface/shell/customization/aliases), which act as simple command shortcuts, shell functions excel in handling arguments, executing conditional logic and managing errors.
 This makes them ideal for automating multi-step tasks that require decision-making or dynamic input.
 Shell functions can also seamlessly fit into complex workflows involving pipes and file processing.